 There are no direct penalties or fines if you don’t comply with the PCI DSS, but the credit cards will fine your bank, which will then come after you to pay the fine.
 Fines can range from $5,000 to $100,000 per month for PCI noncompliance, depending on the severity of the breach.

 Best PCI Compliance Software

 Here is my list of the best PCI compliance software on the market, many of which offer free trials to help you make your decision.
 Here’s a look at the top offerings based on critical features of PCI DSS compliance.

 For multiple aspects of the PCI compliance checklist above, you need a tool capable of monitoring and tracking security events to protect against security issues.
-Security Event Manager (SEM) by SolarWinds can help you demonstrate compliance, as it collects an audit trail for all PCI events, and uses real-time event correlations to help you quickly discover security issues or breaches.
+SolarWinds® Security Event Manager (SEM) can help you demonstrate compliance, as it collects an audit trail for all PCI events, and uses real-time event correlations to help you quickly discover security issues or breaches.